![]() |

 Avere = auxiliary verb

-For the vast majority of Italian verbs, avere serves as the auxiliary verb in the compound tenses and moods – lessons coming soon.
+For the vast majority of Italian verbs, avere serves as the auxiliary verb in compound tenses and moods like the passato prossimo.

 Related lessons